chrismiklasevich/Projects/Census/README.md

 ASE_2016_00CSA01_metadata.csv is a csv file which contains the id codes with the desciption of the column.

 ASE_2016_00CSA01_with_ann.csv is the csv file of the data itself.
-2648 rows.
+2648 rows 22 Columns.